isomerpages/govtech-stp/_vtl-land/Frequently Asked Questions.md

 With effect from <b>19 December 2021, 2359hrs</b>, Malaysia Citizens can enter Singapore under VTL (Land).

-All travellers are required to meet the eligibility criteria and entry requirements to enter Singapore under the VTL (Land), regardless of whether they used the VTL (Land) to enter Malaysia previously.
+Malaysia Permanent Residents and holders of a Malaysia Long-Term Pass are required to meet the eligibility criteria and entry requirements to enter Singapore under the VTL (Land), regardless of whether they used the VTL (Land) to enter Malaysia previously.

 #### 5. Must I stay in Singapore for a minimum period after I enter Singapore under the VTL (Land)?